mozilla-ai/mcpd/README.md

 ### Package resolution

-Currently only PyPi is suported, and also expects the format `mcp-server-<server-name>` as the package.
+Currently only PyPi is supported, and also expects the format `mcp-server-<server-name>` as the package.

 The warnings for args and tools from `mcpd add` are 'best effort', and likely quite brittle as `mcpd` is parsing READMEs from PyPi.